vbuterin/blog/posts/futures6.md

 [date]: <> (2024/10/29)
 [title]: <> (Possible futures of the Ethereum protocol, part 6: The Splurge)

-_Special thanks to Justin Drake and Tim Beiko for feedback and review_
+_Special thanks to Justin Drake, Tim Beiko and Yoav Weiss for feedback and review_

 Some things are just not easy to put into a single category.
 There are lots of “little things” in Ethereum protocol design that are very valuable for Ethereum’s success, but don’t fit nicely into a larger sub-category.
 In practice, about half of which has ended up being about EVM improvements of various kinds, and the rest is made up of various niche topics.
 This is what “the Splurge” is for.